elrobin/twitter-networks/README.md

 ## List of scripts

 - `tw_accounts.R`.
 Retrieves list of twitter users who follow and are followed by a given user.
 - `tw_matrix.R`.
+Still under development.
 Given a set of twitter accounts it creates a matrix of relations depending on who follows who.

 ## Old script